markrobinsonuzh/allele_specificity_paper/README.md

 ## ASM Score and DAMEfinder

 We present the Allele-Specific Methylation (ASM) score and the Differential Allele-specific MEthylation finder (DAMEfinder).
 The ASM score reflects a measure of ASM on a CpG tuple basis using methylation counts of the tuple: MM, MU, UM, and UU, where M stands for methylated and U stands for unmethylated.
-DAMEfinder uses the ASM score along with the bump hunting approach to detect regions that are differetnially allele-specifically methylated (DAMEs).
+DAMEfinder uses the ASM score along with the bump hunting approach to detect regions that are Differetnially Allele-specifically MEthylated (DAMEs).

 The directories: